-Current documentation of the student’s disability from a qualified medical professional is required in most cases.
-Documentation should include diagnosis, functional limitations, prognosis and recommended accommodations.
+Current documentation of the student’s disability from a qualified medical professional is required in most cases for services.
+Documentation should include diagnosis, functional limitations, prognosis, and recommended accommodations.
 Information regarding the nature of an individual’s disability is held in strict confidence.

-- Cued Speech Transliterators: Transliterators transliterate the message manually using Cued speech.
+- Cued Language Transliterators: Transliterators transliterate the message manually using Cued speech.

 - Note-takers: Note-takers are volunteers in the course who take notes in class and will make copies of class notes to give to the student.

 - Computer Assisted Real-time Translation (CART): CART writers create a verbatim transcript of the class which is displayed on a computer screen in real-time.

 - Interpreting Services

 - Accessible Media through the Assistive Technology Initiative (i.e., transcriptions and/or closed captioning)